gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 On the highest layer of abstraction users can generate "allow kits" for contracts they want to set permissions on.
 An allow kit offers helper functions designed for defining permissions on specific contracts, fully supported by the type system.

 Users just provide addresses of contracts they wish to set permissions on.
-Powered by [eth-sdk](https://github.com/dethcrypto/eth-sdk) adn [TypeChain](https://github.com/dethcrypto/TypeChain), ABIs will be automatically downloaded from Etherscan to generate type-safe allow functions.
+Powered by [eth-sdk](https://github.com/dethcrypto/eth-sdk) and [TypeChain](https://github.com/dethcrypto/TypeChain), ABIs will be automatically downloaded from block explorers to generate type-safe helper functions for granting permissions.

 **Example:**